-All first aid kits at St Joseph's Catholic Primary School are in clear containers with a green sticker and white cross.
+All first aid kits at St Joseph's Catholic Primary School are in clear containers with a green sticker and white cross and held in a class First Aid Rucksack.
+The rucksack is clearly marked with Year group.
 They are maintained in good condition, are suitable for keeping the contents in good condition and are readily available for use.
-First aid kits are taken onto the playground at break and lunchtime.
+First aid kits are taken onto the playground at break and lunchtime in.
+Each class has their own bag.
+It is the class teacher's responsible to ensure that it is with their class at all times.